maxammann/blog/content/posts/2019-03-22-ngrok-alternative.md

 Also this solution falls short if you care about privacy or signed a NDA (and have to care about it).

 This problem is not that complicated that it needs enterprise software.
-In fact you can do this with common unix tools.
+In fact you can do this with common Unix tools.
 All you need is `ssh`, `socat` and a server running a SSH server.
 This server should be able to expose posts to the internet.
 SSH will provide is with a reverse tunnel and `socat` will proxy the tunnel to the internet.

 Run the following command on your local computer to expose port 8080: